Comparing Aluminum vs. Galvanized Steel Ammonia Evaporators for Freezers

 • Compact packaged design in lower operation cost and saving process floor space.

-• Minimum product weight loss by exposure to coldest air temperature at all time for each tiers directly from evaporator.
+• Minimum product weight loss by exposure to the coldest air temperature at all time for each tier directly from evaporator.

 • Easy access to sanitation and maintenance.